-The Red-billed Firefinch (Lagonosticta senegala) was introduced at Tamanrasset around 1940, and also present at El-Goléa, northern Sahara, since at least 1972 (Isenmann & Moali 2000).
+The Red-billed Firefinch (Lagonosticta senegala) was introduced at Tamanrasset around 1940.
+It’s also present at El-Goléa, northern Sahara, since at least 1972 (Isenmann & Moali 2000).

 Currently, the species still present at the known sites cited above.

 The species is still present in the town and it’s easily seen there in good numbers.
 Observed there as recently as last February (photo 1).

 The species is still present at this site as well.
 Abdelwahab Chedad observed a group of 7-10 birds in January 2016 at Hassi el-Gara near El-Goléa wetland (photo 2).
-However, there is no indication on whether the species is abundant as is the case at Djanet for example.
+However, there is no indication on whether the species is abundant as is the case at Djanet for example (see below).